Aspire raises $32.5M to help SMEs secure fast finance in Southeast Asia – TechCrunch

 Aspire, a Singapore-based startup that helps SMEs secure working capital, has raised $32.5 million in a new financing round to expand its presence in several Southeast Asian markets.

-The Series A round for the one-and-a-half-year old startup was funded by MassMutual Ventures Southeast Asia.
-Arc Labs and existing investors Y Combinator — Aspire graduated from YC last year — Hummingbird, and Picus Capital also participated in the round.
+The Series A round for the one-and-a-half-year-old startup was funded by MassMutual Ventures Southeast Asia.
+Arc Labs and existing investors Y Combinator — Aspire graduated from YC last year — Hummingbird and Picus Capital also participated in the round.
 Aspire has raised about $41.5 million to date.

 Aspire operates a neo-banking-like platform to help small and medium-sized enterprises (SMEs) quickly and easily secure working capital of up to about $70,000.
 AspireAccount, the startup’s flagship product, provides merchants and startups with instant credit limit for daily business expenses, as well as a business-to-business acceptance and other tools to help them manage their cash flow.

-“I saw the problem while trying to rally small businesses trying to grow in the digital economy,” Andrea Baronchelli, founder and CEO of Aspire told TechCrunch last year.
-“The problem is really about providing working capital to small business owners,” said Baronchelli, who served as a CMO for Alibaba’s Lazada platform for four years.
+Co-founder and CEO Andrea Baronchelli tells TechCrunch that about 1,000 business accounts are opened each month on Aspire and that the company plans to continue focusing on Southeast Asia, where he says there are about 78 million small businesses, leaving plenty of room to scale (applications can be made through Aspire’s mobile app and are reviewed using a proprietary risk assessment engine before getting final approval from a human).
+Aspire claims it has seen 30% month-over-month growth since it was founded in January 2018 and expects to open more than 100,000 business accounts by next year.

+Baronchelli, who served as a CMO for Alibaba’s Lazada platform for four years, says Aspire launched to close the gap left by the traditional banking industry’s focus on consumer services or businesses that make more than $10 million in revenue a year.
+As a result, smaller businesses in Southeast Asia, including online vendors and startups, often lack access to credit lines, accounts and other financial services tailored to their needs.

-Aspire currently operates in Thailand, Indonesia, Singapore, and Vietnam.
+Aspire currently operates in Thailand, Indonesia, Singapore and Vietnam.
 The startup said it will use the fresh capital to scale its footprints in those markets.
 Additionally, Aspire is building a scalable marketplace banking infrastructure that will use third-party financial service providers to “create a unique digital banking experience for its SME customers.”

-The startup is also working on a business credit card that will be linked to each business account by as early as this year, it said.
+Baronchelli adds that “the bank of the future will probably be a marketplace,” so Aspire’s goal is to provide a place where SMEs can not only open accounts and credit cards, but also pick from different services like point of sale systems.
+It is currently in talks with potential partners.
+The startup is also working on a business credit card that will be linked to each business account by as early as this year.

-Baronchelli did not reveal how many business customers Aspire has, but said the startup has seen “30% month-on-month growth” since beginning operations in January 2018.
-Additionally, Aspire expects to amass more than 100,000 business accounts by next year.

 Southeast Asia’s digital economy is slated to grow more than six-fold to reach more than $200 billion per year, according to a report co-authored by Google.
 But for many emerging startups and businesses, getting financial services from a bank and securing working capital have become major pain points.